Am I too Old to Learn a Foreign Language? Adult Language Learners have a Surprising Advantage

-I hear the same proclamation over and over again: “I’m too old to learn another language.”
-The simple fact of the matter is that, not only does every sound individual 18+ possess the capacity to learn a foreign language, he or she can also do so more quickly and efficiently than a child learning an additional language alongside his or her first language from birth.
+We have all heard this mantra: “I’m too old to learn another language.”
+However, not only is every sound adult capable of learning a foreign language, he or she can also do so more quickly and efficiently than a child raised in a bilingual environment.
 Even monolingual school children who begin learning a foreign language at a very young age are at a disadvantage when compared with adult language enthusiasts.

 Adults vs. Children

-Children may be able to learn a language more intuitively and effortlessly, provided he or she is extensively exposed to the language in question, but it takes much longer than it does a determined adult student.
+Children may be able to learn a language more intuitively and effortlessly, provided they are thoroughly immersed in the language in question, but the process takes much longer than it does for a determined adult student.
 It is no use comparing a baby’s ability to learn a language perfectly to an adult’s struggle with grammar principles, pronunciation, and vocabulary training because the way a baby learns its first language(s) is inherently different from the way that an adult learns a foreign language.
-A baby starts with no knowledge of society, culture, and language while an adult already has all of this knowledge at his or her disposal while learning a new language.
-Although learning a language through immersion at a young age has its benefits, it is a very long process requiring the child to learn things intuitively that an adult can learn much more quickly at an intellectual level.
+A baby starts with no knowledge of society, culture, and language, while an adult already has all of this knowledge at his or her disposal while learning a new language.
+Although learning a language through immersion at a young age has its benefits, it is a very long process requiring the child to learn things intuitively that an adult can learn much more quickly on an intellectual level.

 The fully-developed brain of an adult is simply more adept at intentional, self-driven learning than that of a child.
 As adults, we are much more able to think analytically and, most importantly, have a much more highly developed ability to think abstractly than children do.
 It is the capacity for abstract thought which is crucial to successful language learning as one attaches the same meaning to a foreign word and must also come to terms with direct translations that differ slightly in the target language.

 An adult can much better manage his or her time and resources for the purposes of language learning.
-He or she is more equipped to purchase books and audio material and is also in a better position to arrange to meet with native speakers of the target language online or in person and in general remain focused on the task at hand and set long term goals.
+He or she is more equipped to acquire learning materials and is also in a better position to arrange to meet with native speakers of the target language online or in person and generally stay focused on the task at hand and set long term goals.

 False Assumptions about Brain Plasticity